top of page

 presonas.jpg

-Native mobile app design language
+Native mobile application design language

 Sketch ideation + wireframing

 The ability to ideate and sketch the user interface experience is critical to any design process.
 Starting with low-fidelity sketching allows for rapid ideation to occur freely and frequently.
-From here, I will typically move into the wireframing process producing mid to high-fidelity prototypes to validate ideas, user interactions, and any necessary feedback.
+From here, I will typically move into the wireframing process, producing mid to high-fidelity prototypes to validate ideas, user interactions, and any necessary feedback.

 Adroid-IOS.jpg